-We considered dozens of popular and top-rated POS systems before narrowing down our list of software with standout inventory features and/or affordable price points.
-From there, we evaluated each system based on monthly fees, general features (including reporting), and inventory features (including low-stock alerts and purchase ordering).
+We considered the top POS systems on the market before narrowing down our list of the best POS inventory systems.
+We evaluated each system based on monthly fees, general features (including reporting), and inventory features (including low-stock alerts and purchase ordering).
 We also covered ease of use (such as whether or not the system is cloud-based).
 Finally, we looked at the overall value each software provides for its price point and considered popularity and user reviews.

 Click through the tabs below for a full breakdown of how we evaluated POS systems with inventory management:

 30% of Overall Score

 Here we looked at harder-to-find features including a mobile app for counting inventory and/or receiving orders, built-in barcoding, purchase ordering, vendor management, and customizable fields.
 We also awarded bonus points for specialized tracking such as perishable goods, expiration dates, and case-breaking.

 10% of Overall Score

 Busy retailers need a POS system that is functional offline and has 24/7 customer support.
 We also awarded points to touch-screen systems because they are easy for employees to learn and use.
 Cloud-based systems earn points as they allow businesses to access data anywhere.